-A: Typically, three main categories are involved in starting up a tent school: construction materials, desks, chairs, books, school supplies (notebooks, pencils, backpacks) and technology for both the teacher and for classroom use.
+A: Typically, three main categories are involved in starting up a tent school: construction materials, school supplies and technology for the teacher and for classroom use.
 These are what we consider to be the one-time funding needs that we are able to meet without creating a condition of dependence.
-We require our in-country partners to have a sustainability plan in place before start-up funding is sent.
+We require our in-country partners to have a sustainability plan in place, including teacher salary support, before start-up funding is sent.

 A: We provide three main areas of service to our partners:

-A: Most recently, Tent Schools International has worked with in-country partners on school projects in Lebanon with Syrian refugees, Kenya with displaced girls and South Sudanese refugees, Tanzania with refugees from Burundi, Nepal with trafficking survivors and children displaced by the 2015 earthquake, and Ukraine with the Roma population.
-We are based in the United States, offering our services domestically in the areas of technology, teacher resources and through school-supply and uniform drives for resettled refugee families.
+A: Most recently, Tent Schools International has worked with in-country partners on school projects in Lebanon with Syrian refugees, Tanzania with refugees from Burundi, and Nepal with trafficking survivors and children displaced by the 2015 earthquake.
+We are based in the United States, offering our services domestically in the areas of technology and teacher resources for instructors working with resettled refugee students.

 A: We support a compassionate approach to developing curriculum that considers both urgent educational needs (i.e. learning to read and write) and a child’s past experiences that may affect his or her ability to learn.
 The core subjects taught by in-country instructors in Lebanon, for example, are typically Arabic, Math, Reading and English.
 In an effort to meet the unique needs of children displaced by war and other disasters, we have worked with experts in the fields of mental health and disability to provide guides for educators such as Beyond PTSD and The Inclusive Classroom.